jeremyanderson5/Health-Analytics-Case-Study/README.md

 ## Situation

 In this case study, I play the role of a data analyst at Health Co.
-The General Manager of Analytics has requesed my assistance with their analysis of the ```health.user_logs``` dataset.
+The General Manager of Analytics has requested my assistance with their analysis of the ```health.user_logs``` dataset.

 >_Hello Jeremy,_
 >